Stored Procedure in SQL Server

-The stored procedure is a pre-compiled code of SQL statements that is stored in the database server.
-The stored procedures enable us writing the programming logic where you may pass the parameters and get the output after processing those parameters.
+• The stored procedures enable us to write the programming logic where you may pass the parameters and get the output after processing those parameters.

-As stored procedure code is saved in the database, you may reuse it without re-writing the code – thus saving time.
+• As stored procedure code is saved in the database, you may reuse it without re-writing the code – thus saving time.

-The following section describes creating the simple stored procedure with single and multiple parameters and executing the stored procedures in MS SQL Server database.
+The following section describes creating the simple stored procedure with single and multiple parameters and executing the stored procedures in the MS SQL Server database.

 A stored procedure is created by using the “CREATE PROCEDURE” statement as follows: